MENU

 Don't forget about outside scholarships!

-Outside Scholarships, which are also referred to as external scholarships, are scholarships that students earn from sources other than their college of choice.
+Outside Scholarships, or external scholarships, are scholarships that students earn from sources other than their college of choice.
 Florida Tech has a webpage with scholarship opportunities we have found useful for our students; however, there are a lot of scholarships out there.
-Check out our Outside Scholarships page to learn about scholarship search sites and possible scholarship opportunities.
-We also recommend that students check with religious, extracirricular and community organizations they are affiliated with as well as their parent's employers to see if any scholarship opportunities exist.
+Check out our Private Scholarships page to learn about scholarship search sites and possible scholarship opportunities.
+We also recommend that students check with religious, extracurricular and community organizations they are affiliated with as well as their parent's employers to see if any scholarship opportunities exist.
 Keyword searches on the web also provide a plethora of results as well.

 Be Aware!